Dhorasso/KDPF_seir/README.md

 #### Initial State Information (`initial_state_info`)

 The `initial_state_info` dictionary should contain the initial state variables of the model.
 Each state variable should be defined with the following information:
 - `state name `and  `prior distribution`: A list specifying `[lower_bound, upper_bound, mean, std_deviation, distribution_type]`.
-The distribution type can be 'fixed' if the value is known or 'uniform' if it follows a uniform distribution.

 #### Initial Parameters Information (`initial_theta_info`)

  The initial_theta_info dictionary should contain the initial parameters of the model.
 Each parameter should be defined with the following information:

-- `parameter name` and `prior distribution`: A list specifying `[lower_bound/shape, upper_bound/scale, mean, std_deviation, distribution_type]`.
-The distribution can be 'uniform', 'normal', 'trunorm' 'lognormal', 'gamma', 'invgamma'.
-The lower  and upper values only work for 'uniform' and  'trunorm'
+- `parameter name` and `prior distribution`: A list specifying `[lower_bound/shape, upper_bound/scale, mean, std_deviation, distribution_type]`.The distribution can be 'uniform', 'normal', 'trunorm', 'lognormal', 'gamma', or 'invgamma'.
+The lower and upper values only work for 'uniform' and 'trunorm'.

 ##  Model Outputs
 - `margLogLike`: Marginal log-likelihood of the observed data given the model.